cgx027/on-static/README.md

 * **Mount uploaded iso file** and expose it from http server.
 * **Manage iso** files.
 Users can list in-store iso files, upload a new iso file, delete a in-store iso file.

+Two http server will be created by default:

+* The northbound: Handles user requests like managing(list/create/delete) an OS image, or managing(list/create/delete) an iso file.
+* The southbound: The http file server.

 ## installation

 Install on-static is quite straight forward.